tsproisl/textcomplexity/README.md

 ## Language definition files

+Some complexity measures (e.g. lexical density and rarity) require language specific information that needs to be provided by *language definition files*.
+For German and English, the built-in language definition files will be used automatically (as long as you indicate the language via the `--lang` option).
+For other languages (`--lang other`), you need to provide the language definition files yourself.
+Language definition files are in JSON format and contain the following
+information:

   - `language`: Language code
-  - `punctuation`: Language-specific part-of-speech tags used for punctuation (column XPOS in CoNLL-U format)
+  - `punctuation`: List of language-specific part-of-speech tags used for punctuation (column XPOS in CoNLL-U format)
-  - `proper_names`: Language-specific part-of-speech tags used for proper names
+  - `proper_names`: List of language-specific part-of-speech tags used for proper names
-  - `open_classes`: Language-specific part-of-speech tags used for open word classes (including proper names)
+  - `open_classes`: List of language-specific part-of-speech tags used for open word classes (including proper names)
-  - `most_common`: The most frequent content words (excluding proper names) and their part-of speech tags; for German and English, we use the 5.000 most frequent words according to the [COW frequency lists](https://www.webcorpora.org/opendata/frequencies/)
+  - `most_common`: List of the most frequent content words (excluding proper names) and their part-of speech tags; for German and English, we use the 5.000 most frequent words according to the [COW frequency lists](https://www.webcorpora.org/opendata/frequencies/)

+Here is an excerpt from the [German language definition file](textcomplexity/de.json) (omitting most of the 5.000 most common content words):

 ```json
 {"language": "de",